 How our curriculum is implemeted.

-Science, Geography, History, Art, Design and Technology and R.E. are taught through our Learning Challenge Curriculum where we use ‘Big’ questions to find out about the world around us.
+Science, Geography, History and Art & Design are taught through our Learning Challenge Curriculum where we use ‘Big’ questions to find out about the world around us.
 We link subjects, meaningfully, and use our literacy and numeracy skills in a purposeful way.

-For P.E., the children have to travel off site regularly, so that the children have access to good quality venues and equipment. we use an online planning tool, called iPEP to improve our planning and assessment.
+Physical Education is taught both on the Common and offsite regularly so that the children have access to good quality venues and equipment. we use an online planning tool, called iPEP to improve our planning and assessment.
 Wherever possible, we take part in competitions and festivals around the county.
 As we are a small school, children have the opportunity to represent the school between three and ten times a year.
 The topic cycles for this term are below.

 French is delivered by a specialist teacher, through Linguascope.